-- Promoting growth,

-- Increasing communication,
+- promoting growth; - increasing communication;

-- Developing problem-solving,
+- developing problem-solving;

-- Increasing team building, and
+- increasing team building; and

-- Bringing about change.
+- initiating change.

-Steps to problem-solving within your PTA:
+Use the following steps for problem-solving within your PTA:

-- Create an open and friendly environment. - Give clear expectations of outcomes. - Allow individuals to do their own work. - Communicate any limitations for a proposed project (i.e. budget restrictions, timing, etc.). - Provide encouragement and guidance privately but offer praise publicly. - Provide information, referencing where resources can be found whenever possible. - Listen when concerns are raised. - Investigate problem situations from all sides. - Ask your Field Service Representative or Council president (if applicable) for help. - Respect other leaders. - Model proper procedures and explain why procedures are important. - Share best practices and solutions to problems.
+- Create an open and friendly environment. - Give clear expectations of outcomes. - Allow individuals to do their own work. - Communicate any limitations for a proposed project (for example, budget restrictions or timing). - Provide encouragement and guidance privately but offer praise publicly. - Provide information, referencing where resources can be found whenever possible. - Listen when concerns are raised. - Investigate problem situations from all sides. - Ask your Field Service Representative or Council president (if applicable) for help. - Respect other leaders. - Model proper procedures and explain why procedures are important. - Share effective strategies and solutions to problems.